CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> from MV import *

-allows use of MV commands without any prefix.
+Allows use of MV commands without any prefix.

 Table `Variable Constructors in module MV <#table-variable-constructors-in-module-mv>`_,  lists the constructors in MV.
 All functions return a transient variable.
 In most cases the keywords axes, attributes, and